kaspromonti/Data_Condas_Project_2/README_edit.md

 # Project_2 M2K (formerly known as The Data Condas)
 ### Mark Pasrich, Melissa Hazelgreen, and Kristin Aspromonti Submitted 9/13/2020

+## Objective
+The objective is to create a product that will help a person determine in which country they would be the happiest living.

 # Background
 This product was inspired from the World Happiness Report (WHR) published on March 20, 2020.
 This report is published annually by the United Nations Sustainable Development Solutions Network.
 Using the Gallop World Poll, individuals around the world are surveyed on 6 Key variables: